aldryn/aldryn-docs/docs/tutorial/commandline/working-on-backend.rst

      ---> f1a1c3de4f68
     Removing intermediate container 3c32043caea6
     Successfully built f1a1c3de4f68
-    The package hello-world-<your-name> has been added to your local development project!
+    The package hello-world-<your name> has been added to your local development project!

 This installs the Addon, then redeploys the server - the same processes that unfolded on Aldryn.

-Add the addon to ``INSTALLED_APPS``
+Add the Addon to ``INSTALLED_APPS``
 -----------------------------------

 In the project's ``settings.py``, you'll find::